Network News - November

 Key to these collaborative relationships is the Commitment to handover with Dadirri (deep listening) and Ganma (two-way learning) where the organisations and HIPPY Australia work together to outline a shared understanding of how the transition looks practically, committing to agreed mutual expectations and responsibilities and building transparent and trusting relationships.
 This approach is proving successful in supporting transitions and making sure that families’ experience of the program and their understanding of what is happening is prioritised.

-A special pre-service Coordinator training is currently in development for new ACCO providers.
-A face-to-face training session has been tentatively planned for November, preparing new providers to start delivering HIPPY in 2026.
+A special pre-service Coordinator training is in development for new ACCO providers whilst new Line Managers are being trained this month, preparing new providers to start delivering HIPPY in 2026.

 Graduation season is in full swing, and your stories and celebrations are inspiring!
 Your graduation story is media-ready, and we encourage you to use these resources to share your success independently: